puppetlabs/puppet-docs/source/pe/3.1/appendix.markdown

 In an effort to make `puppet apply` work with PuppetDB in masterless puppet scenarios, users may edit puppet.conf to make storeconfigs point to PuppetDB.
 This breaks `puppet resource`, causing it to fail with a Ruby error.
 For more information, see the [console & database troubleshooting page](./trouble_console-db.html), and for a workaround see the [PuppetDB documentation on connecting `puppet apply`](http://docs.puppetlabs.com/puppetdb/1.5/connect_puppet_apply.html).

+### PostgreSQL Module Conflict

+For PE versions 3.1.x, the Puppet Labs PostgreSQL module (included in the PE tarball) is used to manage PuppetDB.
+However, using your own PostgreSQL module in addition to the Puppet Labs PostgreSQL module will impact the operation of PuppetDB.
+This issue will be fixed in PE 3.2, but you can also contact the [PE customer support portal](https://support.puppetlabs.com) to discuss potential workarounds.

 ### BEAST Attack Mitigation

 A known weakness in Apache HTTPD leaves it vulnerable to a man-in-the-middle attack known as the BEAST (Browser Exploit Against SSL/TLS) attack.
 The vulnerability exists because Apache HTTPD uses a FIPS compliant cipher suite that can be cracked via a brute force attack that can discover the decryption key.
 If FIPS compliance is not required for your infrastructure, we recommend you mitigate vulnerability to the BEAST attack by using a cipher suite that includes stronger ciphers.
 This can be done as follows: